 As we were dispersing, I asked ‘why did you all come along tonight and give up your time?’

-One of the alumni said “the Dream Placement changed my life in a massive way – I want to promote the scheme, the benefits and put something back for other young people”.
+the Dream Placement changed my life in a massive way – I want to promote the scheme, the benefits and put something back for other young people.

 There was a collective and enthusiastic nodding of heads and we all went away smiling and looking forward to the next meeting.